Machorius/Luminate/README.md

 ### Installation

-There are a few ways to download, either go to the Itch.io page and get a copy or go to the releases tab on this project and download what is suitable for you.
+There are a few ways to download, either go to the Itch.io page and get a copy or run it with the source.

-1. You can also run it locally if you have Godot installed
+1. You can run it locally if you have Godot installed
 2. Clone the repo,
    ```sh
    git clone https://github.com/Machorius/Luminate.git